kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-management.md

 ---
-description: "Explains Kora OpenAPI management module for serving generated OpenAPI specifications through the management HTTP server.
-Use when working with OpenApiManagementModule, OpenAPI, management endpoint, private HTTP server."
+description: "Explains Kora OpenAPI management module for serving generated OpenAPI specifications, Swagger UI, and RapiDoc pages through the public HTTP server.
+Use when working with OpenApiManagementModule, OpenApiManagementConfig, OpenAPI endpoint, Swagger UI, RapiDoc."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora OpenAPI management module for serving generated OpenAPI specifications through the management HTTP server; key triggers include OpenApiManagementModule, OpenAPI, management endpoint, private HTTP server."
+  use_when: "Use this file for Kora docs or implementation questions about Kora OpenAPI management module for serving generated OpenAPI specifications, Swagger UI, and RapiDoc pages through the public HTTP server; key triggers include OpenApiManagementModule, OpenApiManagementConfig, OpenAPI endpoint, Swagger UI, RapiDoc, /openapi, /swagger-ui, /rapidoc."
 ---

 The `openapi-management` module serves ready-made `OpenAPI` files from an application, along with [Swagger UI](https://swagger.io/tools/swagger-ui/) and [RapiDoc](https://rapidocweb.com/) pages for viewing them.